- 22.214.171.124 Welcome to Correspondex

 - Exhibit 2.4.6-12 Command Code LLIST with Definer 'D'

-Welcome to the Correspondex system, one of the best correspondence software systems in the nation.
-In 2005, our system sent more than 16,000,000 letters to taxpayers, other government agencies, tax practitioners and so on.
-We provide over 400 national "C-letters" to fit every situation.
+Correspondex is a sub-system of the IDRS (Integrated Data Retrieval System).
+In 2013 our system sent more than 20,000,000 letters to taxpayers, other government agencies, tax practitioners and so on.
+We provide over 700 national "C-letters" to fit every situation.
 These letters give you, the IDRS user, the flexibility to choose from up to 73 selective paragraphs, and create numerous "Fill-ins" to communicate accurately and professionally.

 When you use the Correspondex System, the IDRS mainframe will